Skip to main content

 What do landlords look for on a credit report?

-Landlords are not required by law to run a credit check on a potential tenant, but they may do this to ensure that you are reliable/responsible with your money and that you make your payments on time.
+Landlords are not required by law to run a credit check on a potential tenant, but they may do this to help ensure that you are reliable/responsible with your money and that you make your payments on time.
 When a landlord runs a credit check (otherwise known as an inquiry), they receive a credit report from the 3 main credit bureaus—Experian™, Equifax® and TransUnion®.
-Keep in mind that this kind of credit check is considered a hard inquiry, meaning it could hurt your credit score by a few points.
-According to Experian, landlords look for the following items your credit report:
+Keep in mind that this kind of credit check is considered a hard inquiry, meaning it could temporarily cause your credit score to drop by a few points.
+According to Experian, landlords generally look for the following items your credit report:

 While this information is helpful to landlords when determining your approval status, there are other factors that they can take into consideration.
-When you have a lower credit score, you may be able to leverage your skills as a negotiator and supporting documentation as a way of helping you get approved for a lease.
+When you have a lower credit score, you may be able to provide supporting documentation as a way of helping you get approved for a lease.
 Let's explore some of these other options below.

-How to increase your chances of being approved for a lease
+Ways to help increase your chances of being approved for a lease

 Step 1: Pay an extra month's worth of rent

-Offer to pay a full month's rent upfront to assure the landlord already has the money in hand.
-This could help the landlord feel more secure and confident that you're able to provide money towards future rent, or give them security in case you can't meet the next month's rent.
+Offer to pay a full month's rent upfront to help the landlord feel more secure and confident that you're able to provide money towards future rent, or give them security in case you can't meet the next month's rent.
 However, this step can be expensive.
 Remember that landlords may also request a security deposit, application fee, and a first month/last month deposit, all of which can further increase the total you are paying upfront.

 Step 2: Look into a co-signer